By: Jeff Parkey, AICP, APA South Carolina Director-at-Large

 The town of Chesnee, South Carolina lies at the crossroads of the Cherokee Foothills National Scenic Byway and US Highway 221 in Spartanburg County.
 Within easy reach of Greenville, Spartanburg, Charlotte, and Asheville, and with Cowpens National Battlefield, two lakes, and abundant farmland just outside the town limits, Chesnee is surrounded by rich natural, cultural, historic, and recreational resources.
 Despite this context, however, Chesnee’s economy has experienced recent decline, with more and more empty storefronts and fewer and fewer young professionals.

 Reviving Chesnee’s economy and enhancing its small-town quality of life now means taking advantage of the rich assets so close at hand.
-Recognizing this, Crossroads of the Carolinas – a group of Chesnee business owners, citizens, and elected officials – reached out to SCAPA for CPAT assistance.
+Recognizing this, Crossroads of the Carolinas – a group of Chesnee business owners, citizens, and elected officials – reached out to APA South Carolina for CPAT assistance.
 Their request sought specific action items that would position Chesnee for reaping the benefits of its unique location and surroundings.

 The project was handed to eight planners from across South Carolina who came together in Chesnee for two days of tours, charrettes, stakeholder meetings, and public outreach.
 These efforts were preceded by team leader Alec Brebner’s preliminary groundwork with Crossroads of the Carolinas, Upstate Forever, and Spartanburg County.